-There are numerous hormones in the human body belonging to chemical group steroids.
+There are numerous hormones in the human body belonging to the chemical group steroids.
 However, in colloquial language term steroid is more commonly used to describe androgenic and anabolic steroids.
 There are many synthetic analogs of testosterone used to increase muscle mass, strength, and boost physical performance.

 Anabolic steroids are not that bad when used mindfully, or strictly for medical use.
 However, recent times have witnessed an explosion in their use in professional and non-professional sport.
 Even school-goers are now using them.
-Such unsupervised use or rather an abuse is causing many side effects (1).
+Such unsupervised use or rather abuse is causing many side effects (1).

 Testosterone, Male Potency, and Anabolic Steroids

 For many people, it may sound strange that substances similar to testosterone could negatively affect male sexual performance when the logic says that these substances should be boosting sexual health.

 For understanding how steroids cause erectile dysfunction, one has to understand a bit about testosterone, and its metabolism.